victor-espinoza/32_Bit_Single_Cycle_RISC_Processor_With_Sorting_Code/README.md

 The purpose of this lab was to build off of the Single Cycle MIPS Processor that I created in the previous lab and use it to solve a problem.
 For this problem, I was given an assortment of values filling data memory addresses 0x200 to 0x3FF.
 I then had to add the 32 largest values within this memory space together and store that value in data memory address 0x100.

 After this, I needed to add the 32 smallest values within this memory space together and store that value into data memory address 0x101.
 Finally, I needed to AND all of the values together, OR all of the values together, and perform a checksum on all of the data located within this address range and store those values in data memory addresses 0x102, 0x103, and 0x104, respectively.
 In order to do this, I needed to write the machine code to sort the data values first and then perform the respective operations on the data afterwards.

+The verilog source code files contain an in-depth discussion of each module and its purpose within the project.

 Project Machine Code:
 00:	  addi $r1,  $r0, 0x0001